indratrisnar/d_method/README.md

-D'Method is package to get shorcut action, like launchURl, count math, convert data, etc.
+D'Method is package to get value from several compute, to faster build app.

 ## Usage